 - (A) If the worker fails to comply without reasonable cause, the director may dismiss the administrative review as described in subsection (d); or, the director may decide the issue on the basis of available information. - (B) If the insurer, vocational assistance provider, or employer at injury fails to comply without reasonable cause, the director may decide the issue on the basis of available information. - (c) At the director's discretion, the director may issue an order of deferral to temporarily suspend administrative review.
 The order of deferral will specify the conditions under which the review will be resumed. - (d) The director may issue an order of dismissal under appropriate conditions. - (e) The director will issue a letter of agreement when the parties resolve a dispute within the scope of these rules.
 Any agreement may include an agreement on attorney fees, if any, to be paid to the worker's attorney.
 The agreement will become effective on the 10th day after the letter of agreement is issued unless the agreement specifies otherwise.
 Once the agreement becomes final, the director may reconsider approval of the agreement upon the director's own motion or upon a motion by a party.
 The director may revise the agreement or reinstate the review only under one or more of the following conditions: - (A) One or both parties fail to honor the agreement; - (B) The agreement was based on misrepresentation; - (C) Implementation of the agreement is not feasible because of unforeseen circumstances; or - (D) All parties request revision or reinstatement of the review. - (f) After the parties have had the opportunity to present evidence, and any meetings or conferences deemed necessary by the director have been held, the director will issue a final order.
-The parties will have 60 days from the mailing date of the order to request a hearing. - (g) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law.
-A party also may request reconsideration of an administrative order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence which that could not reasonably have been discovered and produced during the review.
+The parties will have 60 days from the mailing date of the order is issued to request a hearing.
+An order is issued on the date it is mailed. - (g) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law.
+A party also may request reconsideration of an administrative order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence that could not reasonably have been discovered and produced during the review.
 The director may grant or deny a request for reconsideration at the director's sole discretion.
-A request for reconsideration must be mailed before the administrative order becomes final, or if appealed, before the proposed and final order is issued. - (h) During any reconsideration of the administrative review order, the parties may submit new material evidence consistent with this rule and may respond to such evidence submitted by others.
+A request for reconsideration must be mailed before the administrative order becomes final, or if appealed, before the proposed and final order is issued. - (h) During any reconsideration of the administrative review order, the parties may submit new material evidence consistent with this rule and may respond to such evidence submitted by others. - (i) Any party requesting reconsideration or responding to a reconsideration request must simultaneously notify all other interested parties of their contentions and provide them with copies of all additional information presented.